pclavell/project_template/README.md

 * Fill out `setup_settings` according to the example / instructions in [`template_user/resources/resources.yml`](template_user/resources/resources.yml).
   - As part of this, you must determine your local and MN5 usernames.
 To do so, run `echo $USER` in the system you choose
 * Run the [setup script](setup_project.py) to automatically create project subdirs for each user, populate [`template_user/resources.yml`](template_user/resources/resources.yml) with local and mn5 paths for each user, and to disconnect the parent repo
-* If you want to work on other systems as well (ie locally), you'll have to do this step again

 ```bash
 cd project_template